braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 $$
 |K(u, v)| \leq C_1
 $$
 where $C_1 = 2$ is the explicit bound derived from the diameter of the local neighborhood.
-This bound limits the discrete curvature, a necessary condition for the emergence of a smooth curvature tensor [**(Ollivier, 2009)**](/monograph/appendices/a-references#A.45).
+This bound limits the discrete curvature, a necessary condition for the emergence of a smooth curvature tensor.

 ### 5.5.4.1 Proof: Curvature Bounds {#5.5.4.1}